 Ash was in the middle of working out a loan modification when this happened.
 “This is in essence a burglary,” Ash remarked.
 The bank took her late husband’s ashes.

 You can talk about tacked-on late fees, wrongful denials of loan modifications, lost paperwork, and people aren’t particularly moved.
-When you mention that the banks are breeaking and entering into homes, clearing them out of possessions, and changing the locks, people get it.
-This is a criminal enterprise on the part of the banks.
+When you mention that the banks are breaking and entering into homes, clearing them out of possessions, and changing the locks, people get it.
+This is a criminal enterprise on the part of the banks. [cont’d.]

 In Texas, for example, Bank of America had the locks changed and the electricity shut off last year at Alan Schroit’s second home in Galveston, according to court papers.
 Mr. Schroit, who had paid off the house, had stored 75 pounds of salmon and halibut in his refrigerator and freezer, caught during a recent Alaskan fishing vacation.